-Nestled below majestic Mt.
-Tamalpais, Mill Valley is reminiscent of a charming European village.
+Nestled below majestic Mount Tamalpais, Mill Valley is reminiscent of a charming European village.
 Surrounded by national parks, including Muir Woods, an ancient coast redwood forest, Mill Valley’s lush landscape of hills and canyons is a favorite place for visitors who enjoy hiking, mountain biking, and running.
 And don’t miss the delightful downtown area near Lytton Square, where people gather for coffee at Equator Coffee or for a game of chess.
 As you stroll up and down the quaint nearby streets, you’ll be tempted by an array of fashionable boutiques and restaurants.

-Mill Valley is host to a range of cultural activities.
-The Mill Valley Film Festival is an internationally recognized festival that has attracted leading filmmakers and movie aficionados for the past 28 years.
-The Mountain Play, produced in June in an outdoor amphitheatre, attracts thousands of theater-goers to the top of Mt.
-Tamalpais to watch Broadway musicals performed by talented local actors.
-The Mill Valley Outdoor Art Club, a state historical landmark, was designed in 1904 by internationally known architect, Bernard Maybeck.
-Particularly notable for its unusual roof truss system, the Arts and Crafts style building exemplifies Maybeck’s creative use of natural materials.
+The town has long been known as a cultural hub.
+The Mill Valley Film Festival is an internationally recognized festival that has attracted leading filmmakers and movie aficionados for the past forty-two years.
+The Mountain Play, produced in June in an outdoor amphitheater, attracts thousands of theater-goers to the top of Mount Tamalpais to watch Broadway musicals performed by talented local actors.

-Mill Valley, home of the Marin Mountain Bike, hosts the annual Dipsea Race, the second oldest footrace in the United States.
-The race takes runners over a 7.1 mile course up and over Mt.
-Tamalpais to one of the most beautiful California beaches on the Pacific Ocean.
+Outdoor and running enthusiasts should be sure to check out the legendary annual Dipsea Race, the second-oldest footrace in the United States.
+The race takes runners over a 7.1-mile course up and over Mount Tamalpais to one of the most beautiful California beaches on the Pacific Coast.